-In Salem after the war, he became the well-respected manager of Schatz Salem Furniture store in downtown Salem, soon-to-be Salem's interior designer to the stars, including Governor Mark Hatfield and Statesman-Journal "gossip" columnist Jeryme English.
+U.S. Army in World War II and was instrumental in retrofitting poliostricken U.S. President Franklin downtown Salem, soon-to-be Salem's interior designer to the stars, including Governor Mark Hatfield and Statesman-Journal "gossip" columnist Jeryme English.
 Known for his wry sense of humor, precise design sense, and generous giving of his time and resources, Henry was widely-known for his high standards, attention to quality and detail for which he earned recognition as well as loyal clientele including Oregon State Senators, Governors, and Supreme Court Justices.
 Henry and Marian helped

-Meyer farmhouse - c 1947 with British Prime Minister Winston Churchill at the Casablanca Conference in Morocco in 1943.
-He earned a battlefield promotion to Major, a Purple Heart, the European African Middle Eastern Service Medal, the WWII Victory establish Salem's Symphony, fostered residents of the Fairview Training Center, were founding members of Queen of Peace Catholic Church and Illahe Country Club, and were second-generation members of Portland's Multnomah Athletic Club.
+Meyer farmhouse - c 1947 Roosevelt's Army Jeep when he met with British Prime Minister Winston Churchill at the Casablanca Conference in Morocco in 1943.
+He earned a battlefield promotion to Major, a Purple Heart, the European African Middle Eastern Service Medal, the WWII Victory